formlio/forml/docs/testing.rst

 Operator Unit Testing
 =====================

-ForML provides custom testing framework for user defined operators.
+ForML provides a custom testing framework for user-defined operators.
 It is built on top of the standard ``unittest`` library with an API specialized to cover all the standard operator outcomes while minimizing any boiler-plating.

 The tests need to be placed under the ``tests/`` folder of your :doc:`project` (note ``unittest`` requires all test